oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 **Docker Overlay Network**: Dockers Overlay network driver supports multi-host networking natively out-of-the-box, while still providing better container isolation.

 **Docker Compose**: Compose is a tool for defining and running multi-container Docker applications.
-With Compose, you use a Compose file to configure your applicationb services.
+With Compose, you use a Compose file to configure your application services.
 Then, using a single command, you create and start all the services from your configuration.

 **Docker Registry**: The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.